-34.12.3
+34.12.3 Post-HASP Process

-In the event an Intertie is constrained in the import direction by a scheduling limit or Path 26 is constrained in the north-south direction, when HASP cannot meet CAISO Forecast of CAISO Demand or fully accommodate a Priority Wheeling Through transaction, the CAISO will perform a post-HASP process to pro rata allocate available transmission capacity between CAISO and Priority Wheel Through transactions, as described in the Business Practice Manual.
-The CAISOpro rata share will be based on the lower of each applicable Resource Adequacy Resource’s, Real-Time Energy Bid quantity or its shown Resource Adequacy Capacity.
-The Priority Wheeling Through pro rata share for each Self-Schedule will be based on the lowest of (1) 110 percent of the submitted Day-Ahead Market Self-Schedule of the Priority Wheeling Through transaction, (2) the submitted Real-Time Market Self-Schedule of the Priority Wheeling Through transaction, or (3) the Priority Wheeling Through quantity requested 45-days in advance of the month..
-The ATC the CAISO awards to Priority Wheeling Through transactions in the post-HASP rocess cannot exceed the Priority Wheeling Through quantity the CAISO calculates in this pro rata allocationEnergy scheduled via the post-HASP process will be settled as Exceptional Dispatch Energy pursuant to Section 11.5.6.1, as applicable.
+In the event there is a transmission limitation on an Intertie in the import direction and HASP cannot meet CAISO Forecast of CAISO Demand or fully accommodate a Priority Wheeling Through transaction, the CAISO will perform a post-HASP process to pro rata allocate available transmission capacity between CAISO Demand and Priority Wheeling Through transactions, as described in the Business Practice Manual.
+The CAISO Demand pro rata share will be based on the lower of (1) the sum of the Real-Time Bid quantities of applicable Resource Adequacy Resources, shown non-Resource Adequacy Resources under contract, CPM imports with ATC or supported by TRM, resources supported by ATC awarded in the daily request window process, and imports supported by TRM or (2) the sum of shown Resource Adequacy Capacity and non-Resource Adequacy Capacity under contract that are supported by ATC, including resources supported by capacity awarded ATC in the daily request window process, CPM import capacity awarded ATC or supported by TRM, plus the remaining TRM quantity.
+The Priority Wheeling Through pro rata share for each Self-Schedule will be based on the lower of (1) the submitted Real-Time Market Self-Schedules of the Priority Wheeling Through transactions, or (2) the Priority Wheeling Through quantity awarded ATC under Section 23.
+The ATC for CAISO Demand and Priority Wheeling Throughs cannot exceed the Total Transfer Capability (TTC) of an Intertie.
+The amount of capacity considered for pro rata allocation in the post-HASP Process cannot exceed the TTC of the Intertie.
+The ATC the CAISO awards to Priority Wheeling Through transactions in the post-HASP Process cannot exceed the Priority Wheeling Through quantity the CAISO calculates in this pro rata allocation.
+In no event, will the CAISO reduce Priority Wheeling Through transactions solely in the event of a CAISO supply shortfall that triggers a power balance infeasibility.
+Energy scheduled via the post-HASP process will be settled as Exceptional Dispatch Energy pursuant to Section 11.5.6.1, as applicable.

 * * * * *